 It was an iconic image which travelled around the world: Bernhard Langer, with a shock of blonde hair, at Fulford Golf Club playing from a tree 10ft off the ground.

 It was a moment in time.
-A moment of golfing history that put this in Yorkshire club firmly on the map and ensured it would always be associated with one image.
+A moment of golf history that put this Yorkshire club firmly on the map and ensured it would always be associated with that image.

 I grew up dreaming of playing there.
 Perhaps it was that image of Langer, or the 23 successive years during the 1970s and 80 that it hosted the Benson & Hedges Championship, a prestigious European Tour event.

 Winners included Greg Norman, Lee Trevino, Tony Jacklin, Sandy Lyle, Sam Torrance and Mark James – many of whom are immortalised on the scorecard with the holes named after the famous faces that produced great moments at each of them.